vanhoefm/fragattacks/research/README.md

   can try these two extra tests as well.
 I think it's quite unlikely this will uncover a new vulnerability.

 <a id="id-extended-bcast-check"></a>
 ## 8.5.
-Broadcast fragment attack tests (§6.4 -- CVE-2020-26145)
+Broadcast fragment attack tests (extensions of §6.4)

-- Because all these tests send broadcast frames, which are not automatically retransmitted, it is recommended to **execute these tests several times**.
+Most of the following tests send broadcast frames, which are not automatically retransmitted, and it is therefore recommended to **execute them several times**.
 This is because background noise may prevent the tested devices from receiving the injected broadcast frame.
-So far only clients were affected by these attacks.
-Additionally, most clients are only vulnerble while connecting to the network (i.e. during the execution of the 4-way handshake).
+In my experiments, mainly clients were affected.
+Most clients are only vulnerable while connecting to the network (i.e. during the execution of the 4-way handshake).

-- `ping I,P --bcast-ra`: this sends a unicast ICMP ping request inside a plaintext broadcast Wi-Fi frame.
-This test only makes sense against a client.
+- `ping I,P --bcast-ra`: this sends a unicast ICMP ping request inside a plaintext broadcast Wi-Fi frame (CVE-2020-26145).
+  This test can be performed against both clients and APs.

-- `ping BP --bcast-ra`: similar to the above test `ping I,P --bcast-ra`, but the ping is sent before the client has authenticated with the network (i.e. during the execution of the 4-way handshake).
+- `ping BP --bcast-ra`: similar to the above test `ping I,P --bcast-ra`, but the ping is sent before the client has authenticated with the network, i.e., during the execution of the 4-way handshake (CVE-2020-26145).
 You must run tcpdump or wireshark to check if the client accepts the frame.
 In tcpdump you can use the filter `icmp` and in wireshark you can also use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.

 - `ping BP --bcast-ra --bcast-dst`: this test is the same as the previous one, but is useful if you cannot run tcpdump on the target AP.
 Note that this test is only meaningfull against APs.
 The extra `--bcast-dst` parameter in this test causes a vulnerable AP to broadcast the injected ping request to all connected clients.
 In other words, to check if an AP is vulnerable, execute this command, and listen for broadcast Wi-Fi frames on a second device that is connected to the AP by using the filter `icmp` or `frame contains "test_ping_icmp"`.

+<a id="id-extended-bcast-check-ping-bp"></a>

+- `ping BP [--bcast-dst]`: this is a variant of the above two tests, except that the ping request is now send in a plaintext unicast frame instead of a broadcast one (no CVE is allocated yet - it's related to CVE-2020-26145).
+This test must be performed against both clients and APs.
+The ping is sent before the client has authenticated with the network (i.e. during the execution of the 4-way handshake), meaning you must run tcpdump or wireshark to check if the device accepts this frame.
+Alternatively, when testing APs, you can add the `--bcast-dst` parameter similar to the above test, and then use tcpdump or wireshark on a second device that is connected to the AP by using the filter `icmp` or `frame contains "test_ping_icmp"`.

 - `eapfrag BP,BP`: this is a specialization of the above two tests that is performed before the client has authenticated.
   It is a _very experimental_ attack based on the analysis of leaked code.
 It first sends a plaintext fragment that starts